CoBUG/SlideShows/OpenSMTPD - Part 1 of PF Style Configs.markdown

 Say you have a list of known bad IP addresses:

 ```
-table badies db:/etc/mail/bad_ips.db
+table baddies db:/etc/mail/bad_ips.db
-accept from ! source <badies> for domain example.org
+accept from ! source <baddies> for domain example.org
 ```

-The first line specifies a table called `badies` that contains the list of know bad ip addresses.
-The second tells OpenSMTPD to accept any connections *not* from the `badies` table!
+The first line specifies a table called `baddies` that contains the list of know bad ip addresses.
+The second tells OpenSMTPD to accept any connections *not* from the `baddies` table!

 <span style="font-size: .5em;">*This slide and the previous cover a small chunk of the available options.
 I highly recommend reading [smtpd.conf(5)](https://opensmtpd.org/smtpd.conf.5.html) for a more comprehensive list of options!</span>